 The Financial Performance of Wyndham Hotels

 The company’s diversified brand portfolio and expansion into high-demand markets have supported consistent year-over-year growth in both revenue and net income.
-Its asset-light franchise model, where franchisees bear most capital costs, helps Wyndham maintain healthy profit margins even during periods of economic uncertainty.
+Its asset-light franchise model, where franchisees bear most capital costs, helps Wyndham maintain healthy profit margins even during economic uncertainty.

 This financial resilience positions Wyndham well for continued growth as the hospitality industry evolves.